SalmaLaabdallaoui/Salma-s-kitchen/README.md

-chmod +x pocketbase  # Grants execution permissions cp pb_data/data_backup_2025-03-17.db pb_data/data.db #initialize PocketBase from Backup chmod 777 pb_data/data.db  # Set correct permissions pocketbase serve # Start Pocketbase server, you will receive a link in the terminal, copy the Dashboard link in the browser and and fill in the credentials listed above.
+chmod +x pocketbase  # Grants execution permissions cp pb_data/data_backup_2025-03-17.db pb_data/data.db #initialize PocketBase from Backup chmod 777 pb_data/data.db  # Set correct permissions ./pocketbase serve # Start Pocketbase server, you will receive a link in the terminal, copy the Dashboard link in the browser and and fill in the credentials listed above.
 ```

 ### **4️⃣ Start Web App**